 - 8 hot dog buns, split

-- Shredded cheddar cheese, relish and chopped onion, optional
+- Optional toppings: shredded cheddar cheese, relish and chopped onion

-- In a large skillet, cook beef over medium heat until no longer pink; drain.
-Stir in the tomato sauce, water, Worcestershire sauce, onion and spices.
+- In a large skillet, cook beef over medium heat 6-8 minutes or until no longer pink, breaking into crumbles; drain.
+Stir in tomato sauce, water, Worcestershire sauce, onion and seasonings.

 - Place hot dogs in a 3-qt. slow cooker; top with beef mixture.
-Cover and cook on low for 4-5 hours or until heated through.
-Serve on buns with cheese, relish and onion if desired.
+Cook, covered, on low 4-5 hours or until heated through.
+Serve on buns with toppings as desired.
 Yield: 8 servings.

 "These were very tasty.
 Bit of a bite but not too hot.
 Topped with onions and cheese.
 Only needed to keep in slow cooker 3-1/2 hours and it was ready.
 Thank you for a new way to do hot dogs."

 "This was a simple, but very tasty sauce.
 My family loved it!
 I liked that it wasn't too bland, but wasn't too spicy, either.
 If my kids like it, you know it's a keeper! :)"

 "To me this was very average and even though it wasn't tons of trouble to make, it was too much trouble condidering what it is."